bguesman/docsify-test/docs/editor/blocks/atmosphere_layer_block.md

 </div>

 #### Density Distribution

 **C# member variable:** `Expanse.AtmosphereDatatypes.DensityDistribution m_densityDistribution` \
 The density distribution of the participating media---in other words, how the gases in this atmosphere layer are distributed around the Earth.
-Expanse supports four density distributions, split into two categories based on how they are rendered and what features they support: [Regular Distributions](/editor/blocks/atmosphere_layer_block?id=regular-distributions) and [Screenspace Distributions](/editor/blocks/atmosphere_layer_block?id=screenspace-distributions).
+Expanse supports four density distributions, split into two categories based on how they are rendered and what features they support: [Regular Distributions](/editor/blocks/atmosphere_layer_block?id=regular-distributions) and [Fog Distributions](/editor/blocks/atmosphere_layer_block?id=fog-distributions).

 The parameterizations for these distributions are discussed in their subsections.